 A new documentary focuses on using the soil’s carbon absorbent properties to solve the climate change problem.
-Not surprisingly, it also offers a business case for restorative farming.

 Social policy is essential to creating more just African countries.
 Why is it not the norm across the continent?